hyaqua/Robotika1/README.md

 https://github.com/user-attachments/assets/d5978cfe-7f8f-4e10-a794-103744b8ffb3

+Demo video can be found inside the assets folder

 # Encountered problems
 - Servo doesn't sit at a perfect 0 degrees, but this problem can be solved by placing the valve in such a way that it's closed even though the servo is rotated somewhat.